PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 * Fraction Mortality Prior to Spawning (or Fraction Mortality)

 ## Maturity
-AGEPRO allows the user to input stochastic Maturity at Age.
+AGEPRO allows users to input stochastic Maturity at Age.

 On the **Maturity** tab on the **Biological** panel, the user selects from:
 * User Specfied Maturity of Age